AhmedHussKhalifa/Dense_Passage_Retrieval_in_Conversational_Search/README.md

 ##

-### 9. In "CAsT_GPT_rewrite" folder you will find a rewritten examples for the cast queries according to the used in our experiments.
+### 9. In "CAsT_GPT_rewrite" folder you will find a rewritten examples for the cast queries according to the reformulation strategies that is used in our experiments.

 ##